 Detect Hotspots In Your Cabinet

-Thermal map sensors help identify and eliminate hotspots in your cabinets by identifying areas where temperature differential between front and rear are too high.
+Data center monitoring with thermal map sensors help identify and eliminate hotspots in your cabinets by identifying areas where temperature differential between front and rear are too high.
 Thermal maps consist of a string of 6 temperature sensors and optional 2 humidity sensors.
-Pre wired to be easily installed in your cabinet, they are placed at the top, middle and bottom – front and rear of the cabinet.
+Pre-wired to be easily installed in your cabinet, they are placed at the top, middle and bottom – front and rear of the cabinet.
 This configuration of sensors monitors the air intake and exhaust temperatures of your cabinet, as well as the temperature differential from the front to the rear.
 Use thermal map sensors to identify cabinet hot spots and problem areas.
-Thermal Maps are easy to install, come pre wired and ready to mount with magnetic, cable ties or ultra high bond adhesive tape to hold them in position on your cabinet.
+Thermal Maps are easy to install, come pre-wired and ready to mount with magnetic, cable ties or ultra-high bond adhesive tape to hold them in position on your cabinet.
 Mount each sensor on the front and rear doors of your perforated cabinet so they are exposed directly to the airflow in and out of the rack.
 On sealed cabinets, they can still be mounted on the inside and give the same monitoring of temperature differential between front and rear, and ensure that airflow is distributed across the cabinet.
 Thermal map sensors connect to AKCP sensorProbe+ base units.
 Extendable up to a maximum of 15 meters cable length, you can monitor multiple cabinets from a single IP address.
 Up to 16 thermal maps can be connected to a single SPX+.
 Example of rack maps installed in cabinet, 3 sensors at front, and 3 at the rear.

 Advantages Of Thermal Map Sensors